-We expect to continue to incur significant development costs for cabozantinib in future periods as we evaluate its potential in a broad development program comprising over forty-five clinical trials, including three ongoing phase 3 pivotal trials across multiple indications, with particular focus on our phase 3 pivotal trials in metastatic RCC and advanced HCC.
+We expect to continue to incur significant development costs for cabozantinib in future periods as we evaluate its potential in a broad development program comprising over forty-five clinical trials, across multiple indications, including two ongoing phase 3 pivotal trials focusing on mRCC and advanced HCC.
 In addition, postmarketing commitments in connection with the approvals of COMETRIQ in MTC dictate that we conduct additional studies in that indication.
-However, we expect our research and development expenses to decrease for the near term relative to prior periods as a result of our cost-saving initiatives, including, the 2014 Restructuring.
-It is difficult to predict the magnitude of our research and development expenses for the longer term, as such expenses will be dependent on the outcome of our ongoing phase 3 clinical trials.
+It is difficult to predict the magnitude of our research and development expenses as such expenses will be dependent on the outcome of our ongoing phase 3 clinical trials.